THE FRINGE ORGANIZATION

 - Mixers and other opportunities for promoters, venues, artists and the community to interact

-- An award ceremony on the final day of Fringe featuring sponsored and community-voted awards (for information on the International Competition, check out this article).
+- An award ceremony on the final day of Fringe featuring sponsored and community-voted awards.

 The Fringe supports itself primarily through: